gillislab/MetaNeighbor-BICCN/metaneighbor_vignette.md

 ##       0.10342055       0.08925864
 ```

-If cell type composition is balanced across datasets, we find that replicability scores are well captured by one-directional testing and training.
+If cell type composition is balanced across datasets, as in the example above, we find that replicability scores are well captured by one-directional testing and training.
 Also, if the population is present in the test dataset but is missing in some of the reference datasets we correctly find that there are no strong hits.
 However, when there are populations in the training data that aren't in the testing data, these can show up as incorrect strong matches:

+[//]: (Does it make more sense to use Endo here?
+It's not clear which 'incorrect strong match' is being referred to in the example below.)

 ```r
 head(sort(aurocs_1v1["scCv2|Sncg",], decreasing = TRUE), 10)